-Even though technology has advanced massively over the years, making way for e-mails and web chats; for most of us, simply e telephone communication continues to be the most effective way of starting a conversation.
-Making and receiving phone calls sits at the heart of customer service for millions of business, no matter the size […]
+Even though technology has advanced massively over the years, making way for e-mails and web chats; for most of us, simple telephone communication continues to be the most effective way of starting a conversation.
+Making and receiving phone calls sits at the heart of customer service for millions of business, no matter the size of […]

 However, when you’re speaking on the phone, there are certain important rules to remember so that you’re providing the best and most effective customer service.

 Here are 8 important rules to remember when answering phone calls.